Choose an ADA compliant toilet with these five easy tips

 Five tips to find an ADA compliant toilet

-When choosing a toilet for a residential bathroom remodel or new construction project, consider toilet height, toe clearance, handle location and force, and type of flush control to find the right match for the job.
+When choosing a toilet for a residential bathroom remodel or new construction project, consider toilet height, clearance space, handle location and force, and type of flush control to find the right match for the job.

 Taller commodes can make it easier for people to get out of a seated position.
 The proper height of ADA toilets is sometimes referred to as “comfort height,” “right height” or “chair height.”
 Traditional or “standard height” toilets are lower.